 This is a step by step guide shows how to install Manjaro Linux on your machine using an USB stick.

 Manjaro is a free and open-source Linux distribution based on Arch Linux, with focus on user-friendliness and accessibility.
-It features 3 official desktop editions: XFCE, KDE, and GNOME.
+It features 3 official desktop editions: XFCE, KDE, and GNOME, and several other community driven desktop environments.

 Before getting started, you need to do: